tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

   ![part-2-correlation](Images/part-2-correlation.png)

-* In this case, the daily returns of `FANG` and `JNJ` appear to be highly correlated and can be dropped from the DataFrame.
+* In this case, the daily returns of `WRK` and `BK` appear to be highly correlated and can be dropped from the DataFrame.

   ![portfolio_drop_two](Images/portfolio_drop_two.png)